elastic/kibana/CONTRIBUTING.md

     ]
 ```

 `eslint` can automatically fix trivial lint errors when you save a file by adding this line in your setting.

 ```json
   "eslint.autoFixOnSave": true,
 ```

+It is **not** recommended to use `prettier` plugin on Kibana project.
+Because settings are in `eslintrc.js` file and it is applied to too many files that shouldn't be prettier-ized.

 ### Internationalization